8 eLearning Sales Training Best Practices: Tips & Use Cases

 3. Gamify Your Training

 The sales industry is naturally competitive, why not take advantage of this and use it to your benefit?
-By adding gamification and game elements such as points, badges, and a leaderboard to your online sales training, it helps encourage friendly competition within your team.
+Adding gamification and game elements such as points, badges, and a leaderboard to your online sales training and enterprise sales eLearning training, it helps encourage friendly competition within your team.
 Consider offering the top rep or team a prize to motivate others to take your online training courses seriously.

 eLearning for Sales Training: Allegro Media Design Can Help!